 - ‘Overseas adoptions’, also known as recognised or designated list adoptions – are adoptions effected under the law (not including customary and common law) of a country or territory listed in a regulation.
 These adoptions take effect as if the orders were made by a UK court.

 - Foreign adoptions recognised under the High Court’s inherent jurisdiction and in accordance with common law.

 UK Immigration law also recognises the relationship termed ‘de facto adoption’ where persons have lived with and looked after a child outside the UK for at least 18 months as if they were his parents.
 This de facto adoption is not an adoption under UK family law and the parents do not have parental responsibility for the child, even though their de facto adoption is recognised as a basis for admitting the de facto adopted child to the UK under the Immigration Rules.

 What is Kefalah and Guardianship?

 A Kefalah is an Islamic Guardianship Order which is arranged and established in a variety of ways via judicial or administrative decision.
 These arrangements are similar to other child protection arrangements such as guardianship or simple adoption, but cannot be fully assimilated to this relationship.
 Kefalah does not create a child/parent relationship and the child does not have inheritance rights from the guardians and the Kefalah comes to an end when the child reaches his majority.
 The Kefalah may be revoked at the request of the biological parents.
-We have experience on assisting in applications on the basis of human rights for those children who were adopted via the Kefalah route.
+We have experience on assisting in child dependent visa applications on the basis of human rights for those children who were adopted via the Kefalah route.